OpenMS/OpenMS-docs/docs/guides/user-guides/user-quickstart-guide.md

 ## How to run a Tool

-It is recommended to use TOPPAS.
 A good start are the example pipelines (select **File** > **Open example file** within TOPPAS).

-In parallel read the documentation of the tools (see [TOPP tutorial](), [TOPP documentation](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_documentation.html)) and the one of TOPPAS ([TOPPAS tutorial](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_documentation.html)).
+Read the documentation of the tools (see [TOPP tutorial](), [TOPP documentation](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_documentation.html)) and the one of TOPPAS ([TOPPAS tutorial](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_documentation.html)).

-Alternatively, you can use the command line and call tools directly.
-In this case you'll probably want to use some type of shell script for automation.
+Alternatively, use the command line and call tools directly.
+In this case, you'll probably want to use some type of shell script for automation.

-## Adapting your Pipeline Parameters
+## Adapting your pipeline parameters

 The default parameters of each tool can usually be tweaked to fit the data and improve results.

-### Where do you change them?
+### Where do you change pipeline parameters?

 1. **TOPPAS**: Double-click the node of which you want to change the parameters of.
 A short docu for each parameter will show up once it is selected.
 All parameters which would be available on the command line and in the INI